 8.1 How do I store leftover lobster tail?

-Leftover lobster tail can be stored in an airtight container in the refrigerator for up to 2 days.
-Reheat gently to avoid overcooking.
+Keep leftovers in an airtight container in the fridge for up to 2 days.
+Warm it gently so you don’t overcook it.

 8.2 Can I freeze lobster tail?